agenixframework/agenix-playwright-grid/docs/results_store_backends.md

   - Persists across Hub restarts and supports TTL‑based retention.
   - Minimal ops overhead if you already run Redis (the grid composes a Redis service by default).

-## Enabling Redis persistence
+## Enabling Redis-backed results store
+Redis is always required for the grid’s core coordination (Hub/Worker).
+The settings below affect only where results and command logs are persisted for the Dashboard/API.
-Set an environment variable on the Hub:
+Set the following environment variable(s) on the Hub:
 - HUB_RESULTS_BACKEND=redis
-- Keep REDIS_URL pointing at your Redis instance (default in compose is `redis:6379`).
+- Ensure REDIS_URL points at your Redis instance (default in compose is `redis:6379`).
 - Optionally set HUB_RESULTS_RETENTION_DAYS to automatically expire old runs.

 Example (docker‑compose excerpt):